Holdover in synchronization applications: Defining holdover

 Where $x(t)$ is the time error; $x_0$ is the time error at $t=0$; $y_0$ is the fractional frequency error at $t=0$; $D$ is the linear fractional frequency drift rate; $\phi(t)$ is the random phase deviation component and $\nu_{nom}$ is the nominal frequency.

 Implementing holdover

-In applications that require synchronization (such as wireless base stations) GPS Clocks are often used and in this context are often known as a GPSDO (GPS Disciplined Oscillator) or GPS TFS (GPS Time and Frequency Source).
+In applications that require synchronization (such as wireless base stations) GPS clocks are often used and in this context are often known as GPS-disciplined oscillators or GPS TFS (GPS time and frequency source).

 NIST defines a Disciplined Oscillator as:

-An oscillator whose output frequency is continuously steered (often through the use of a phase locked loop) to agree with an external reference.
-For example, a GPS disciplined oscillator (GPSDO) usually consists of a quartz or rubidium oscillator whose output frequency is continuously steered to agree with signals broadcast by the GPS satellites.
+An oscillator whose output frequency is continuously steered (often through the use of a phase-locked loop) to agree with an external reference.
+For example, a GPS-disciplined oscillator (GPSDO) usually consists of a quartz or rubidium oscillator whose output frequency is continuously steered to agree with signals broadcast by the GPS satellites.

 In a GPSDO a GPS or GNSS signal is used as the external reference that steers an internal oscillator.
 In a modern GPSDO the GPS processing and steering function are both implemented in a Microprocessor allowing a direct comparison between the GPS reference signal and the oscillator output.